Donald Trump Is Creating Mail-In Ballot Conspiracy To Explain Away Potential Loss, Says Michigan Lt. Governor

 “The United States cannot have all Mail In Ballots.
 It will be the greatest Rigged Election in history.
 People grab them from mailboxes, print thousands of forgeries and “force” people to sign.
 Also, forge names.
 Some absentee OK, when necessary.
 Trying to use Covid for this Scam!”

 Trump isn’t the only one who is claiming large scale absentee ballots can lead to voter fraud.
-As The Inquisitr reported earlier, the Republican National Committee filed a lawsuit against California and governor Gavin Newsom over that state’s mail-in voting rules.
+As The Inquisitr reported earlier, the Republican National Committee filed a lawsuit against California and Governor Gavin Newsom over that state’s mail-in voting rules.
 The RNC alleged in the suit Newsom was violating the constitution with his executive order allowing state-wide absentee voting.